gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_3_Control_Device_with_Device_Twins_and_Direct_Methods/README.md

 ### Azure IoT Direct Methods

-When you invoke a *Direct Method* from Azure, a message is sent to the device.
+Azure IoT Direct Methods can be used to an action on a device.
 This message includes the name of the direct method and a data payload.
 The device will action the request and then respond with an HTTP status code to indicate the success or failure of an action, along with an optional message.

-The following outlines how commands are sent to a device using Direct Methods:
+The following outlines how Azure IoT Central Commands uses Direct Methods to invoke an action on a device:

 1. A user invokes an Azure IoT Central Command and an Azure IoT Direct Method message is sent to the device.
+For example, reset the device.
+This message includes the method name, and an optional payload.
-2. The handler function associated with the Direct Method is called on the device.
+2. The handler function associated with the Direct Method name is called on the device.
-3. The action is applied.
+3. The action is invoked.
-4. The device responds with an HTTP status code, and optionally a message.
+4. The device responds with an HTTP status code, and optionally a response message.

 ![](resources/azure-direct-method-pattern.png)